4ndrelim/data-structures-and-algorithms/src/main/java/algorithms/patternFinding/README.md

 <br>
-Pattern-searching problems is prevalent across many fields of CS, for instance, in text editors when searching for a pattern, in computational biology sequence matching problems, in NLP problems, and even for looking for file patterns for effective file management.
+Pattern-searching problems is prevalent across many fields of CS, for instance, in text editors when searching for a pattern, in computational biology sequence matching problems, in NLP problems, and even in looking for file patterns for effective file management.
 It is hence crucial that we develop an efficient algorithm.

 Typically, the algorithm returns a list of indices that denote the start of each occurrence of the pattern string.